-- Chief Judges have been known to play it straight, particularly Cal (by far the most deranged man to have ever filled the post), MacGruder, Silver and Sinfield.
+- Chief Judges have been known to play it straight, particularly Cal (an insane despot), MacGruder (who went senile), Silver (a ruthless authoritarian) and Sinfield (a corrupt careerist).
 Though even then, there are still some laws even they can't arbitrarily change.
 The Law of Gravity, for example.

 - The Roarke family from Sin City: a Catholic cardinal, a senator, a surgeon general, and a serial killer.
 They're considered the most powerful family in the city... and possibly the country.

 - A benevolent example shows up in Buffy the Vampire Slayer when Deepscan is approached on conducting industrial espionage on a Internet firm run by Wolfram & Hart.
 Kennedy points out they cannot become involved, however since she runs Deepscan goes Screw the Rules, I'm Doing What's Right and does so anyway.

 - The Triple Goddess is apparently either unwilling or even unable to do this in the Witchcraft graphic novel from Vertigo.
 Frustrated by how many rules they have to follow when punishing someone who attacked their priestesses and desecrated one of their rituals, one asks who made so many rules.
 The answer: "I seem to remember it...er...was us, back when everything was new and making rules seemed the thing to be done."

 - In the Death Note AU Those Who Stand for Nothing Fall for Anything when no one comments when Light lights up a cigarette in a hospital room he takes that as "proof that the civilised world has laws for the masses and laws for me."